moleike/node-lwm2m/README.md

 Schema constructor.

-An `Schema` describes the shape of an LWM2M Object.
+An `Schema` describes the shape of an LwM2M Object and the type of its resources.
+Schemas are used throghout the API for generating/parsing payloads from/to JavaScript values.

 See [oma](lib/oma) directory for default definitions.
 See also [thermostat.js](examples/thermostat.js) for an